sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-765	Couples Holding Hands    		55.0%	Hard
+N couples sit on 2N chairs. return the min swaps so that every couple sit side by side. couple (2i,2i+1)
+greedy:
+- divide by 2 and couple has the same id.
+- swap can eliminate one or two mismatch. union-find.
+->>

 <<-826	Most Profit Assigning Work    		38.8%	Medium
 given n jobs with difficulty[i] and profit[i]. given a list of workers with worker[i] is the worker's max difficulty level.